oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * The service worker implementation MUST then initiate the token request itself.
 * The service worker MUST not transmit tokens, authorization codes or PKCE secrets (e.g. code verifier) to the frontend application.
 * The service worker MUST block authorization requests and token requests initiating from the frontend application in order to avoid any front-end side-channel for getting credentials: the only way of starting the authorization flow is through the service worker.
 This protects against re-authorization from XSS-injected code.
-* The application MUST register the service worker before starting any other part of the Javascript application.

 #### Security Considerations

 A successful XSS attack on an application using this Service Worker pattern would be unable to exfiltrate existing tokens stored by the application.

-However, in case of additional vulnerabilities leading to the Service Worker not being registered, an XSS attack would still result in the attacker being able to initiate a new OAuth flow.
-Therefore, the Service Worker must be registered before any other part of the application starts, where the attack surface for XSS is.
-Starting the Service worker before the rest of the application, and the fact that there is no interface for a Javascript application to unregister a Service Worker, effectively mitigate against that risk.
+However, an XSS attack would still result in the attacker being able to initiate a new OAuth flow, and/or unregister the Service Worker.

 ### Security Considerations